raphaelaussenac/forestdiversity/README.md

 1. Nb of species
 2. Hill Numbers (Shannon, Simpson)

-Metrics are calculated for each year, each site and each data source
+Indices can be computed using whether density or basal as proportion.

 ## Plot (=stand with location) indices

-DBH-Distribution related
+Size-Distribution related

-1. DBH Size Differentiation index
+1. Size Differentiation index

 Species-related